alanng10/class-lang/Doc/Article/Word/a.md

 Word "data" has meaning that is sequence of byte.

+Word "byte" has meaning that is data unit.

 Word "node" has meaning that is entity.

 Word "comp" has meaning that is compose unit.